mathspp/mathspp/pages/02.blog/04.pydonts/chaining-comparison-operators/item.en.md

 We saw above that we can use `a == b == c` to check if `a`, `b` and `c` are all the same.
 How would you check if they are all different?

-If you thought about `a != b != c`, then you just fell into the first pit-fall!
+If you thought about `a != b != c`, then you just fell into the first pitfall!

 Look at this code: